 — Hugh of St. Victor —

-All Great Books have a deeper truth to the text than can be attained through first reading.
+All great books have a deeper truth to the text that cannot be attained through a first reading alone.
 What is required of the scholar is the mastery of analysis, methods of discernment, that lead one deeper into the meaning of the text and thus higher to the truths of God.
 Hugh of St. Victor taught in his De Sacramentis, “All the arts of the natural world subserve our knowledge of God, and the lower wisdom — rightly ordered — leads to the higher.” [lxxv] Exposition means to explain.
 When great ideas are rightly ordered the meaning of the text is revealed through work and deeper meaning leads to a higher truth.
 Giambattista Vico, quoting Horace says,

 In summary, exposition is that effort which leads one to grasp, or merely taste, the higher infinite meaning of a great idea or work by both finite and enigmatic means.
 Defined absolutes of grammar and language are ordered by inspiration of, or directly by, undefined uncertainties that lead to a higher meaning beyond the lower mind.
 Exposition is work.
 But is also led by feeling.
 A sense of what is read and known ultimately leads to the prize of the inner meaning of a work.
 This is the purpose of exposition and analysis and the role of the scholar.